juntylpro1/secure-enterprise/onboard-custom.md

 1. Select your deployable architecture from the Version list.
 1. From the Configure version tab, you can review your version details.
 1. Optional: If you have multiple variations for a deployable architecture, click the **Edit** icon for the variation.
-Ensure that the display name and display order that is used for ordering the drop-down list, are what you want from your customer's perspective.
+Ensure that the display name and display order that is used for ordering the drop-down list are what you want from your customer's perspective.
 For example, it might be helpful to order variations small to large or from least expensive to most expensive.
 Click **Save** when you're done.
 1. When you are ready to continue, click **Next**.

 ### Reviewing the version details by using the CLI